PoliTo-Rocket-Team/website-new/README.md

 <!-- use data in the document -->
 ```

--   After some texts are modified, the server can request Netlify to rebuild the website trough a POST request to `https://api.netlify.com/build_hooks/<id>?trigger_title=<name>` where the `id` is given when creating a new Netlify build hook, an `name` is an optional name for tracking purposes.
+In order for some databse change to take effect on the public pages, Netlify has to receive a POST request to `https://api.netlify.com/build_hooks/<id>?trigger_title=<name>` where the `id` is given when creating a new Netlify build hook, an `name` is an optional name for tracking purposes.
+Such request can be only done by the president or by the IT lead, though an _ad-hoc_ page.